MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/deployment-guide-for-office-for-mac.md

 # Deployment guide for Office for Mac

-This guide is intended to help administrators and other IT professionals plan, implement, and maintain deployments of Office on devices running macOS in their organization.
+This guide is intended to help administrators and other IT professionals to plan, implement, and maintain deployments of Office on devices running macOS in their organization.

 There are several versions of Office that are referred to in this guide:
 - **Office for Mac**, which is available with any Microsoft 365 (or Office 365) plan that includes the Office desktop apps.
 For example, the Microsoft 365 Business Premium plan or the Office 365 E5 plan.
 This version is updated on a regular basis to provide new features.
 It also receives security and quality updates, as needed.